-16.8 Casual employees have no entitlement to sick leave.
+16.8 Casual employees are entitled to sick leave as per the Holidays Act 2003.

 16.9 Leave for Medical Care of a Non-urgent Nature

 For medical care of a non-urgent nature employees will endeavour to make appointments out of working hours.
 When this is not possible employees may take appointments within working hours and without loss of remuneration.